 - Wagon weight: 44.6 pounds

-What I love about the Radio Flyer Convertible Stroller Wagon
+What I love about the Radio Flyer Odyssey Stroller Wagon

 - Radio Flyer put two handles on their wagon, so there’s one that is better for pulling and one better for pushing.
 They’re comfortable, easy to use and store.
-The pull handle has a foot brake under it, but the push handle side doesn’t have one.
+The pull handle has a foot brake under it.

 - The stroller wagon comes with two five-point harnesses for two riders.
 The max weight is 120 lbs, which seems generous.